Emergency Powers Act 1939

-The Emergency Powers Act 1939 (EPA) was an Act of the Oireachtas (Irish parliament) enacted on 3 September 1939, after an official state of emergency had been declared on 2 September 1939 in response to the outbreak of the Second World War.
+The Emergency Powers Act 1939 (EPA) was an Act of the Oireachtas (Irish parliament) enacted on 3 September 1939, after a state of emergency had been declared on 2 September 1939 in response to the outbreak of World War II.
 The Act empowered the government to:

 The EPA lapsed on 2 September 1946.
 The state of emergency itself was not rescinded until 1 September 1976.

 Enactment

-As enacted in 1937, The Constitution of Ireland stated (Article 28.3.3°):
+As enacted in 1937, the Constitution of Ireland stated (Article 28.3.3°):